 Clause A. GSA shall meet the second Tuesday of each month.
 A legally constituted meeting shall consist of a majority of its voting members being present for the duration of the meeting.

-Clause B. GSA meetings shall be open to the students at the member schools and colleges unless a closed meeting is called by the voting body with 2/3 approval of the voting body.
+Clause B. GSA meetings shall be open to the students of the member schools and colleges unless a closed meeting is called by the voting body with 2/3 approval of the voting body.

 Section 7.
-Committees and
+Committees and Duties

-Duties Clause a There shall

-be two types of Committees:
+Clause A There shall be two types of

-Item 1-Standing
+Committees: Item 1-Standing

-- (a.)
+(a.)
 Chairperson shall be elected from within the ranks of GSA Representatives-Officers and Vice President excluded-by a majority vote, except where otherwise noted in this document.

-Item 2-Ad Hoc - (b.)
-Chairperson shall be elected from within the ranks of GSA Representatives-Officers excluded- by a majority vote.
+Item 2-Ad Hoc

+(b.)
+Chairperson shall be elected from within the ranks of GSA Representatives-Officers excludedby a majority vote.